12 Best Issue Tracking Software in 2026

 What is issue tracking software?

-Issue tracking software lets product managers monitor and resolve user issues on websites or web apps.
+The best issue tracking software enables product managers to monitor and resolve user issues on websites or web apps.

 It's essential for identifying issues, assigning tasks to developers, and updating users on resolutions.